 Creating or sharing explicit images of a child is illegal, even if the person doing it is a child.
 (A child is anyone who is aged under 18 or aged under 15 if they have a diagnosed SEND in full time education).
-A young person is breaking the law if they: □ take an explicit photo or video of themselves or a friend;
+A young person is breaking the law if they:

-□ share an explicit image or video of a child, even if it's shared between children of the same age; □ possess, download or store an explicit image or video of a child, even if the child gave their permission for it to be created.
+Y young person is breaking the law if they. □ take an explicit photo or video of themselves or a friend; □ share an explicit image or video of a child, even if it's shared between children of the same age; possess, download or store an explicit image or video of a child, even if the child gave their permission for it to be created.